Tommie Wright

-Wright was a native of Indianapolis, Indiana and had a master's degree from Indiana University.
+Wright was a native of Indianapolis, Indiana.
+He received a degree from Arthur Jordan Conservatory of Music.
+He then received his master's degree from Indiana University Bloomington.
 He worked for as a pianist for NBC, providing background music for radio soap operas, TV shows and composing jingles for radio advertising.
 He served in the air force during World War II and wrote a musical for entertainment for the soldiers, entitled "Forward March."
 He has also written a plethora of musical compositions, ranging from songs, to ballets, to solo piano works.

 He was hired to teach music as a professor at Florida State University from 1949 to 2008.

 He taught there for years, teaching nearly 60,000 students.
 His music history course for non-majors was especially popular among students.
 He also started the Radio & Television department at Florida State.

 In August 2012, FSU presented Wright with an honorary doctorate.